skeeran/yii2-fastbill/README.md

 Yii2 Fastbill
 ========
-This is a Library communicate using PHP with Fastbill API
+This is a extension to communicate using Yii2 with Fastbill API

 <a href="http://www.fastbill.com">Fastbill</a> (Digital invoicing for services and products)<br>
 Please check <a href="http://www.fastbill.com/api/">Fastbill-API Dokumentation</a> to findout the structur for a request.